cossacklabs/acra-poison-records-demo/README.md

 # What is this?

-Acra Poison Records Demo illustrates how to use intrusion detection functionality of [Acra data protection suite](https://github.com/cossacklabs/acra).
+Acra Poison Records Demo illustrates how to use intrusion detection functionality of [Acra data protection suite](https://cossacklabs.com/acra/).
 For intrusion detection, Acra uses poison records, also known as honey tokens.
 This demo shows how to setup, configure, and use intrusion detection in Acra.

+This project is one of numerous Acra's example applications.
+If you are curious about other Acra features, like transparent encryption, SQL firewall, load balancing support – [Acra Example Applications](https://github.com/cossacklabs/acra-engineering-demo/).

 # How poison records work?